 You know, I watched, I was reading this weekend.

-Want to talk about wide open borders?
+You want to talk about wide open borders?

-They literally, you you've got these sheriffs now saying, you know, we're getting five or six groups a day crossing in the exact stop and with the exact location where the fence stopped being built.
+Literally, you've got these sheriffs now saying, you know, we're getting five or six groups a day crossing in the exact stop.

 Okay, they're bypassing the fact that we're not finishing the fence.

-And Arizona's sheriff's blaming Joe Biden's decision, stop construction, Trump border wall.
+And Arizona's sheriff's blaming Joe Biden's decision.

-And oh, how convenient in three years, just in time for the next election.
+And, oh, how convenient in three years, just in time for the next election.

-So they're accommodating now, they're finally admitting that there's a little problem going on.
+Now they're finally admitting that there's a little problem going on.

 Biden's still separating migrant children from family members.